 Firstly, you need to deploy HubSpot’s tracking code across your website and your analytics platform, so you can accurately track and monitor activity on the website.
 Secondly, to capture leads through HubSpot, you utilise two primary tools - Landing Pages and Forms - which are outlined here:

 CTA: A call-to-action (CTA) is an engaging button or link that encourages a website visitor to take a specific action on your website.
 You use calls-to-action to drive website visitors to landing pages.
 By using a variety of compelling CTAs throughout your website, all linking to different content assets on landing pages, you can increase your conversion opportunities.

 Landing Pages: Landing pages are HubSpot-hosted pages that describe and provide a particular content offer such as an eBook or whitepaper in return for contact information.
 Your landing pages will have a form embedded so visitors can enter their details.

 Forms: Forms allow you to collect information about your visitors - operating in conjunction with your HubSpot landing pages.
 Thirdly, you need to agree on the capture rules and the fields that your pages will be using.
 This is effectively the information you will be asking visitors for and recording in your HubSpot CRM.
 Make sure to collect affirmative consent on all of your forms!
-See 4 more things you can do in HubSpot now to ensure it operates to the best of its ability!
+See five more things you can do in HubSpot now to ensure it operates to the best of its ability!